swiftlang/swift-llbuild/docs/buildsystem.rst

   The version field is optional, and defaults to 0.

+  A file-system field may be supplied that toggles how the build system handles file system use.
+The `default` mode uses detailed stat information for detecting file changes.
+The `device-agnostic` mode will ignore device and inode values.

   Additional string keys and values may be specified here, and are passed to the client to handle.